 Phase 3: This phase will commence at the completion of Phase 1 and will overlap with Phase 2.
-Phase 3 will include interior fit out of levels 5 and 6 and core renovations of all levels (Basement through level 7), and will be completed by March 2021.
+Phase 3 will include interior fit out of levels 5 and 6 and core renovations of all levels (Basement through level 7).